meztez/redoc/cran-comments.md

 0 errors ✔ | 0 warnings ✔ | 3 notes ✖

 * This is an update release.
+Version match the underlying js library version.